jmeyers314/batoid/docs/intro.rst

 A batoid.Ray represents a single geometric ray that can be traced through an optical system.
 A ray has attributes including

-- a position `.p0`.
+- a position `.r`.
 This is always a 3-vector measured in meters.
 - a velocity `.v`.
 This is a 3-vector and is measured in units of the speed of light.
 I.e., for a Ray in a vacuum, the norm of the velocity 3-vector is :math:`1`.
 In a medium with refractive index :math:`n`, the norm will be :math:`1/n`.
-- a time `.t0`.
-This is a reference time indicating when the ray was, is, or will be at the reference position `.p0`.
+- a time `.t`.
+This is a reference time indicating when the ray was, is, or will be at the reference position `.r`.
 Although this variable may be thought of as time, it's more precisely an optical path length.
 I.e., it's the accumulated time multiplied by the speed-of-light.
 The units are meters.
 - a wavelength `.wavelength`.
 This is the vacuum wavelength in meters.
-- a boolean indicator `.isVignetted`, which indicates if the ray has been vignetted while being traced through an optical system.
+- a boolean indicator `.vignetted`, which indicates if the ray has been vignetted while being traced through an optical system.
 - a boolean indicatory `.failed`, which indicates if some attempted calculation, like an intersection of a Ray with a Surface, failed.